 Some essential oils often used are mint, lavender, lemon eucalyptus, or citronella.
 The EPA doesn’t test essential oils, so you don’t know if they’re effective or safe.
 Don’t count on them to repel all mosquitoes.

 The FDA says this about essential oils.
 “Sometimes people think that if an “essential oil” or other ingredient comes from a plant, it must be safe.
 But many plants contain materials that are toxic, irritating, or likely to cause allergic reactions when applied to the skin.”

 Some people also recommend having repellent plants around the house or near the entrances and windows.
 Plants considered could be mint, lavender, lemon balm, citronella grass, geranium, catnip, tulsi, marigolds, or lemongrass.
 You can crush some of these plants’ leaves and rub them on your skin to repel the skeeters.
 Nice to have these plants around, even if they don’t give much protection.

 I hope you now have a few ideas that will help you keep mosquitoes out of your house and deal with them when they do get in.
 This should give you nights free from the annoying buzz.

 Keeping the skeeters outside with screens is the best course of action.
 However, there will inevitably be some that make it indoors.
 Although the essential oil and plant solutions sound enticing, their efficacity is limited.

-My choice would be a trap that uses CO2 to attract mosquitoes, a fan, and a bed net (especially for young children or pregnant women in areas where mosquitoes are known to spread disease).
+My top choices to use with screens would be a trap that uses CO2 to attract mosquitoes, a fan, and/or a bed net (especially for young children or pregnant women in areas where mosquitoes are known to spread disease).
 The plug-in killers work well, but you will be breathing the insecticide all night.